Strictly Ballroom: Plot

-Scott Hastings (Paul Mercurio), the frustrated son of a family of ballroom dancers, has been training since the age of six.
-His mother Shirley (Pat Thomson) teaches ballroom dancing, and his father Doug (Barry Otto) meekly handles maintenance chores at the dance studio, while secretly watching old footage of his bygone dance competitions as well as Scott's in a back room.
-Scott struggles to establish his personal style of dance to win the Pan-Pacific Grand Prix Dancing Championship, but his innovative and flashy 'crowd-pleasing' steps are not considered 'strictly ballroom', and as such are denounced by Australian Dancing Federation head Barry Fife (Bill Hunter).
+Scott Hastings, the frustrated son of a family of ballroom dancers, has been training since the age of six.
+His mother Shirley teaches ballroom dancing, and his father Doug meekly handles maintenance chores at the dance studio, while secretly watching old footage of his bygone dance competitions as well as Scott's in a back room.
+Scott struggles to establish his personal style of dance to win the Pan-Pacific Grand Prix Dancing Championship, but his innovative and flashy 'crowd-pleasing' steps are not considered 'strictly ballroom', and as such are denounced by Australian Dancing Federation head Barry Fife.

 Paul Mercurio plays Scott Hastings, the frustrated son of a family of ballroom dancers, whose flashy 'crowd-pleasing' steps are not considered 'strictly ballroom'.

 Tara Morice plays Fran, a 'beginner' dancer at the studio with whom Scott eventually agrees to partner, intrigued by her willingness to dance "his way".

 Gia Carides plays Liz Holt, Scott’s dancing partner, who leaves him when they lose a championship because Scott refuses to stick to approved dancing steps.

 Barry Otto plays Doug Hastings, Scott’s father, who meekly stepped aside as Shirley’s dance partner when dancing his own steps lost them the championship.

 Sonia Kruger plays Tina Sparkle, champion dancer who Shirley Hastings and Les Kendall want to replace Fran as Scott’s partner at the Pan-Pacific Grand Prix Dancing Championship.

-Scott and his dancing partner Liz Holt (Gia Carides) lose the Southern Districts Waratah Championships due to Scott dancing his own steps.
-Three days later, Liz leaves him to team up with Ken Railings (John Hannan), the recent Waratah Championships winner; his partner Pam Short has broken both her legs in a car accident.
-With Scott now alone only three weeks until the championships, Shirley teams up with his coach Les Kendall (Peter Whitford), her co-instructor at the studio, to start desperately hunting for a new partner for him.
-Meanwhile, unbeknownst to both, Scott is approached by Fran (Tara Morice), an overlooked 'beginner' dancer at the studio.
+Scott and his dancing partner Liz Holt lose the Southern Districts Waratah Championships due to Scott dancing his own steps.
+Three days later, Liz leaves him to team up with Ken Railings, the recent Waratah Championships winner; his partner Pam Short has broken both her legs in a car accident.
+With Scott now alone only three weeks until the championships, Shirley teams up with his coach Les Kendall, her co-instructor at the studio, to start desperately hunting for a new partner for him.
+Meanwhile, unbeknownst to both, Scott is approached by Fran, an overlooked 'beginner' dancer at the studio.
 He eventually agrees to partner with her, intrigued by her willingness to dance "his way".